shraddhakharade126/EDA_analysis/README.md

 📁 File Name: EDA_Pra.ipynb

 🧾 Objective:
  Perform Exploratory Data Analysis (EDA) on a dataset with both numerical and categorical variables.
 Use visualizations and summary statistics to understand the distribution, relationships, and possible data issues.

 🪜 Steps Performed in the Notebook

-1. Importing Required Libraries import pandas as pd import seaborn as sns import matplotlib.pyplot as plt
+1. Importing Required Libraries
           📌 These are the core libraries for:
           Data manipulation (pandas)
           Data visualization (seaborn and matplotlib)

 2. Loading the Dataset

-          df = pd.read_csv("data.csv")
           📌 Loads the dataset into a DataFrame df from the file data.csv.

 3. Initial Data Inspection

-          df.head()
-          df.info()
-          df.describe()

           📌 Gives an overview of:
           First 5 rows
           Data types and missing values
           Summary statistics for numeric columns

 4. Univariate Analysis
           🔹 Numerical Columns
           sns.histplot(df['Price'], kde=True)
           plt.show()